 The Group's business is linked to the academic cycle.
-The academic cycle for STI ESG and STI WNU is one academic year that starts in September and ends in June of the following year.
+The academic cycle for STI ESG and STI WNU is one academic year that starts in late August and September for JHS and SHS, and the tertiary level, respectively, and ends in June of the following year.
 For iACADEMY, classes start in August and end in May and July of the following year for SHS and tertiary level, respectively.

-The Group transitioned to full remote learning with the imposition of the community quarantine restrictions around the country for SYs 2020-2021 and 2021-2022 (see Note 31).
+The Group transitioned to full remote learning with the imposition of community quarantine restrictions around the country for SYs 2020-2021 and 2021-2022 (see Note 32).